linqgg/docs/docs/modules/play-mechanics.md

 ### Referencing Orders

-In other parts of public API we use special field `reference` to have an ability mark orders by custom user-defined keys, which later can be validated on the list of orders (history of transactions).
-Play API supports it as well, providing ability to define such property.
+In various parts of the public API, the reference field is utilized to tag orders with custom user-defined keys.
+This functionality enables users to mark and track transactions, which can later be validated against the order history (transaction list).
+The Play API also supports this feature, allowing you to define the `reference` property for better tracking and validation of all money orders associated with tournament sessions.
+This ensures that every financial transaction, from bets to rewards, is accurately recorded and easily traceable.

 ### Idempotency Implementation

-In this Play API we do not use special idempotency property, but still follow the idempotency approach.
-In case, when somebody try to join to the same session and it already was done before, we will return the same remote id and attached order.
-Same works for gaining rewards.
+While the Play API does not use a specific idempotency property, it still adheres to idempotency principles.
+If a player attempts to join the same session multiple times, the API will return the same remote ID and associated order as the initial request.
+This approach ensures that duplicate requests do not result in multiple entries or duplicate transactions.
+The same idempotent behavior applies when players claim their rewards; repeated requests will yield the same result as the first successful attempt.
+This ensures consistency and reliability in the management of tournament sessions and rewards.

 ### Error Handling